IJSComplexMatter/cddm/doc/autoapi/cddm/sim/index.rst

    Returns an brownian walk iterator.

-   Given the initial coordinates x0, it callculates and yields next n coordinates.
+   Given the initial coordinates x0, it callculates and yields next `count` coordinates.

-   :param x0: A list of initial coordinates (i, j) of particles (in pixel units)
+   :param x0: A list of initial coordinates (i, j) of particles (in pixel units).
    :type x0: array-like
-   :param count: Number of simulation steps
+   :param count: Number of simulation steps.
    :type count: int
-   :param shape: Shape of the simulation region in pixels
+   :param shape: Shape of the simulation region in pixels.
    :type shape: (int,int)
    :param delta: Defines an average step in pixel coordinates (when dt = 1).
    :type delta: float